sony/esstra/README.md

 > [!NOTE]
 > The current version of **ESSTRA** is under active development.
-> The metadata format and content, as well as the specifications and functionality of each
+> Please be aware that the metadata format and content, as well as the specifications and
-> tool, are provisional and subject to change.
+> functionality of each tool, are provisional and subject to change.

 For a detailed overview of ESSTRA, please refer to [the presentation delivered at Open Source Summit Europe 2025](https://static.sched.com/hosted_files/osseu2025/64/20250825_OSSEU2025_ESSTRA.pdf).